oliver1112/LightningDeals/README.md

 ## Backend
+The backend complete code can be seen in the [backend folder](https://github.com/oliver1112/OnlineOrder/tree/main/backend).

 ### Spring framework
 Spring framework is an open-source development framework for Enterprise Java.
 The Spring Web MVC framework  structrue in this project is as follows: